Steve Clark

 Stephen Maynard Clark (23 April 1960 – 8 January 1991) was an English musician.
-He was a songwriter and guitarist for the English hard rock band Def Leppard until 1991, when he died from alcohol poisoning.
+He was a guitarist and songwriter for the hard rock band Def Leppard until his death in 1991.
 In 2007, Clark was ranked No. 11 on Classic Rock Magazine's "100 Wildest Guitar Heroes".
-In 2019, Clark was posthumously inducted into the Rock and Roll Hall of Fame as a member of Def Leppard.
+In 2019, he was posthumously inducted into the Rock and Roll Hall of Fame as a member of Def Leppard.

-Biography

-Childhood and adolescence
+Early life

-Stephen Maynard Clark was born and raised in Wisewood, Sheffield, to Barrie and Beryl (nee Beckingham) Clark.
+Stephen Maynard Clark was born 23 April 1960 to Barrie and Beryl (nee Beckingham) Clark.
+He was raised in Wisewood, Sheffield.
 From an early age, he showed an interest in music, attending his first concert featuring Cliff Richard and the Shadows at age six.
 At 11, he received his first guitar which was purchased by his father on the condition that he learn to play.
 Clark studied classical guitar for a year before he first heard the music of Jimmy Page and Led Zeppelin at a friend's house.

-When Clark left school, his first employer was an engineering firm called GEC Traction where he worked as a lathe operator.
+When Clark left school, his first employer was the engineering firm GEC Traction, where he worked as a lathe operator.
 He was three years into a four-year apprenticeship with the firm at the time Def Leppard was signed to a record deal with Phonogram Records.